Deiontre10/astro-portfolio/src/content/work/melum.md

 ---
-title: Markdown Mystery Tour
+title: Melum
 publishDate: 2020-03-02 00:00:00
-img: /assets/stock-1.jpg
+img: /assets/melum.png
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: Melum homepage
 description: |
-  We designed a whodunnit-style game to introduce Markdown formatting.
-Suspense — suspicion — syntax!
+  We paired with a cutting-edge music API and a team of horticulturalists to build AI-generated playlists that maximize houseplant health.
 tags:
   - Design
   - Dev